 Education and Outreach

-Darkness to Light’s Stewards of Children sexual abuse prevention training's are also available for a nominal fee.
+Darkness to Light’s Stewards of Children sexual abuse prevention training programs are also available for a nominal fee.
 This 2 hour class can be customized for parents, community members, school staff or allied professionals.
+For more information, contact Lydia Teutsch at 703-497-1192.